Philadelphia Probationary License Lawyer

 If you have been convicted of a DUI or DUI-related offense or granted ARD for DUI in the past, you must wait for 7 years to pass prior to being eligible for a probationary license.
 If you have ever been convicted of homicide by vehicle – whether DUI related or not – you will be permanently estopped from ever receiving a probationary license.

 Why Do I Need a Lawyer?

 Restoring some degree of driving privileges can be a life altering event.
-You will be able to re-engage society in a way you simply couldn't when not permitted to drive.
+You will be able to re-engage society in a way you simply were not able to when not permitted to drive.
 It is important that this process goes as smoothly as possible and that you have an understanding throughout the process.
 Retaining an attorney will allow you to move forward and receive a probationary license if you are a viable candidate.

-Call the Law Offices of Greg Prosmushkin, P.C. today to schedule a free consultation with one of our traffic attorneys to discuss your options.
+Call The Law Offices of Greg Prosmushkin, P.C. today to schedule a free consultation with one of our Philadelphia traffic attorneys, and discuss your options.
 Let us help you get back behind the wheel.